Saint Library

 Ligugé — First Monastery in Gaul

-Founded the monastery of Ligugé near Poitiers, the first monastic community in the West, establishing a model of communal apostolic life that would transform the religious landscape of medieval Europe.
+Founded the monastery of Ligugé near Poitiers, the first monastic community in Gaul, establishing a model of communal apostolic life that would shape the religious landscape of medieval Europe.

 371